-The current 2004 US EPA/FDA advisory on fish consumption is widely misunderstood by the public and may be resulting in the avoidance of fish and shellfish depriving the developing fetus of the vital nutrients they contain that are essential for fetal neurodevelopment and for the health of the mother.
+The current 2004 advisory is widely misunderstood by the public and has resulted in avoidance of fish and shellfish depriving the developing fetus of the vital nutrients they contain that are essential for fetal neurodevelopment and for the health of the mother.

 There has been a substantial amount of research on seafood health benefits and risks since the 2004 joint EPA FDA fish consumption advisory was prepared.
 New research has shown that maternal diets during pregnancy that include more than 2 meals of ocean fish (12 oz) per week were associated with improved cognitive development of the child.
 This benefit occurs even though all fish contain some amount of methylmercury.
-The current 2004 US EPA/FDA advisory limits fish consumption to no more than 2 meals per week during pregnancy.
+The current 2004 advisory limits fish consumption to no more than 2 meals per week during pregnancy.
 These findings indicate that swift action is needed to make sure expectant mothers are better-informed about the role of fish in a healthy diet.

 Since the 2004 advisory, it has become clearer that seafood is highly nutritious, contains nutrients essential for neurodevelopment in children and that any public health advisory for seafood consumption must be based on the evaluation of both benefits and risks, not on the risk of mercury alone.
-Please share the findings of this symposium with the others on the FAO Expert Consultation.
+Please consider the findings of this symposium and its recommendation that FDA complete its Risk Benefit Assessment at the earliest time possible and then update the fish consumption advisory.